SDearing/Database/README.md

 ![SELECT](https://github.com/SDearing/Database/blob/master/SELECT.PNG)

-In the code I first declare what columns I am selecting from (NAME) and then the table I am selecting from.
+In the code I first declare what columns I am selecting from (NAME) and then the table I am selecting from, giving the result

+## The User Manual
+Technical and user documentation
+### 1.0 General Information
+#### 1.1 System Overview